rzubek/CSLisp/README.md

 Values are of type `Val` and can be of the following types:
 -  Nil - a nil value which is the lack of anything else, as well as list terminator
 -  Boolean - #t or #f, same as .net bool
--  Int - same as .net Int32
+-  Int - same as .Net Int32
--  Float - same as .net Single
+-  Float - same as .Net Single
--  String - same as .net String (immutable char sequence in double quotes)
+-  String - same as .Net String (immutable char sequence in double quotes)
--  Symbol - similar to Scheme
+-  Symbol - similar to Scheme: unique symbols interned in packages
 -  Cons - pair of values
 -  Closure - non-inspectable pair of environment and compiled code sequence
 -  ReturnAddress - non-inspectable saved continuation
+-  Vector

 Small set of reserved keywords - everything else is a valid symbol
 -  `begin` - used for a block of expressions, the result of the last one is returned